maubanel/p4v-unreal/ue5-existing/README.md

 ##### `Step 5.`\|`P4VUE5`| :small_orange_diamond:

-If the settings were correct a pop up will briefly appear at the bottom right saying the connection was succesful.
+If the settings were correct a pop up will briefly appear at the bottom right saying the connection was successful.

 ![succesful perforce connection](images/succesful.png)